西江月.梅花 My Plum Blossom

 Her jade blossom thrives in celestial vibes.

-Her crystal heart can clear the miasma mist.
+Her crystal heart clears the miasma mist.

-Her sweet scent travels to fairy islands,
+Her sweet scent drifts to the fairy island,

 Attracting little fairies, green nut-hatches.